 Question: I’m looking to start the home buying process in the spring.
 When should I start the pre-approval process for the loan?
 J. Myers – Castle Rock, Colorado.
 Answer: We recommend a few months before you plan to purchase.
 Your pre-approval letter will be valid for 90 days.
 Once expired, a new credit report will be requested and assuming everything stays the same a new pre-approval letter will be issued.
 If you think you may have some credit issues, it’s a good idea to start working on them ASAP before you loan application and credit report is obtained by the lender.

 Question: My income is below the USDA income 502 guaranteed limits.
 However, my mother is living me and she receives social security income each month.
 She won’t be on the loan application, just me.
 Will her income be included into the overall household eligibility limit?
 L. McDonald – Jackson, Mississippi.
 Answer: Good question – the answer is Yes.
 Let’s assume you make $5,000 per month gross income and your mother receives $1,200 per month in social security income.
 The total household income for USDA eligibility purposes would be $6,200 per month.
 However, some deductions could apply if your mother is 62 year or older.
 Even though your mother is not listed on the loan application, her income must be included in the total calculations because she lives in the home with you.
 Note, this only applies to eligibility, not qualifying.
-Since you are the only one listed on the USDA loan application, only your $5,000 per month income would be use for USDA mortgage qualifying purposes.
-Please read more about 2017 USDA Rural Housing income limits here.
+Since you are the only one listed on the USDA loan application, only your $5,000 per month income would be used for USDA mortgage qualifying purposes.
+Please read more about 2018 USDA Rural Housing income limits.

 Question: My income is below the USDA income limit now, but what happens if it increases over the limit in the future?
 H. McCoy – Fredericksburg, VA.
 Answer: Your household income calculation up to the time of closing is the only time your income is reviewed.
 The probability of future income not considered.